Dodgers vs. Brewers Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Christian Yelich and others are listed when the Los Angeles Dodgers host the Milwaukee Brewers at Dodger Stadium on Wednesday (first pitch at 10:10 PM ET).
+You can wager on player prop bet odds for Freddie Freeman, Christian Yelich and others on the Los Angeles Dodgers and Milwaukee Brewers heading into their matchup at 10:10 PM ET on Thursday at Dodger Stadium.

 Bet on this matchup or its props with BetMGM!